charliejharrison/AISS-2024_data-handling-python-pandas/_episodes/03-dealing-with-messy-data.md

 survey_data = pd.read_csv("../data/salary_survey_2023.csv")
 ```

+## Get the dimensions of a DataFrame with DataFrame.shape

 So what are we dealing with here?
 Hopefully you had a browse of the data already.
 Let's check how many rows and columns we have:

 ```python